pybel/pybel/README.rst

 Getting Started
 ---------------
 This example illustrates how the `Selventa Small Corpus <https://wiki.openbel.org/display/home/Summary+of+Large+and+Small+BEL+Corpuses>`_ can be loaded and visualized in a Jupyter Notebook.
-Note that this requires an extension, the ``pybel-jupyter`` repository.
-This is not included by default because installing the Jupyter and iPython stack has a large footprint.

 .. code-block:: python